BGSU-LITS/omeka-plugin-CentralAuth/README.md

 ### Single Sign On and CAS
 Currently, the only available Single Sign On type is CAS.
 This is the only option you can currently select.

-For CAS, you should configure the host and URI.
+For CAS, you must configure the host and URI.
 If the CAS endpoint is at `https://cas.example.com/cas` the host should be `cas.example.com` and the URI should be `cas`.
 You can optionally supply a non-default port.

 ### LDAP
-For LDAP, you should configure the host.
+For LDAP, you must configure the host.
 You can optionally supply a non-default port.
 It is recommended to use StartTLS or SSL to encrypt the connection to the LDAP server.

-You must update base DN, account domain name and account short domain name with the correct values for your directory.
+You must update the Base DN with the correct value for your directory.
+Other options will likely need to be set as well.
 For more information on all of the LDAP options, see the [Zend_Ldap manual](http://framework.zend.com/manual/1.12/en/zend.ldap.api.html).
+The [Zend LDAP Authentication manual](http://framework.zend.com/manual/1.12/en/zend.auth.adapter.ldap.html) provides more information and examples for Microsoft Active Directory Server and OpenLDAP.

 ## Requirements
 Besides Omeka, required packages are installed via Composer.
 The following libraries are used: